 Tips for the best crackers

-Don’t overwork the dough.
-Handle it as little as you can: open it fast and try to open in a rectangle so you don’t have to trim much dough off.
+- Don’t overwork the dough.
+Handle it as little as possible: roll it out quickly and try to shape it into a rectangle so you don’t have to trim much dough off.

-Leave the dough you’re not working with inside the fridge.
-Cold helps to prevent gluten formation, and the less gluten, the lighter and tender the crackers.
+- Keep the dough you’re not working with in the fridge.
+Cold helps prevent gluten formation, resulting in lighter and tender crackers.

-Roll the dough really thin.
-Roll open the dough until as thin as you can see in the photo/video.
+- Roll the dough really thin.
+Roll it out until as thin as shown in the photo/video.
 A thicker dough will give you soft crackers.
-The dough needs to be thin for your cracker to be crispy.
+The dough needs to be thin for your crackers to be crispy.

 What to have with them